Samsung/Universum/.github/CONTRIBUTING.md

 Make sure it works :)

-> Please note we use [PEP 8](https://www.python.org/dev/peps/pep-0008/) and use Pylint to check the code style.
+> Please note we comply to [PEP 8](https://www.python.org/dev/peps/pep-0008/) and use Pylint to check the code style.
 Please refer to `pylintrc` file in root directory if needed